Deliciously Fresh Lemon Lime Loaf

 A few tips for the perfect lemon lime loaf

 - Don't over bake the cake!
 Overbaked cake = dry cake.
-Check it after 40 minutes by inserting a toothpick into the centre of the loaf.
+Check it after 40 minutes by inserting a toothpick into the center of the loaf.
 If it comes out clean, it's done.
 If there is batter left on the toothpick, it needs a little more time.

 - Only use FRESH lemon and lime juice.
 Please promise me this.
-The stuff you buy in bottles has a very different flavour than fresh juice, and it will affect the taste of the loaf.
+The stuff you buy in bottles has a very different flavor than fresh juice, and it will affect the taste of the loaf.

 - To build up a thick layer of icing, you will need to put it on in several layers.
 Let each layer dry before pouring over the next layer.

 Remember to subscribe to THE ENDLESS MEAL'S NEWSLETTER for FREE to get healthy and delicious recipes each week + our cookbook!

 - Triple Berry Paleo Banana Bread with Lemon Glaze

 - Coconut Lemon Chia Matcha Pudding

 - Coconut Lemon Energy Balls